hclarke/blog/content/rank2/rank2.md

 The only C# types that are like this are classes/structs with generic methods: the generic method's type parameter belongs to the method, not to the class.

-with some imaginary syntax, perhaps a C# Rank2 delegate would look like this, signifying that the `Arg` type parameter doesn't belong to the delegate, it belongs inside of it:
+with some imaginary syntax, perhaps a C# Rank2 delegate would look like this, signifying that the `T` type parameter doesn't belong to the delegate, it belongs inside of it:

 ```csharp
 delegate void Rank2Function(<T>T arg);